Tariff Watch

 The point

-Reimbursement category, minus clawback, plus fees, against what you actually paid after rebates — resolved for the right week, for every line.
-Miss one moving part and the margin you think you made isn't the margin you kept.
+Reimbursement category, minus clawback, plus fees, against what you actually paid after rebates, resolved for the right week, for every line.
+Miss one moving part and the margin you think you made is not the margin you kept.

 § 04